The Sonderbund War that brought Peace

 Background

-A new Constitution in Canton Aargau (5 January 1841) ended the equal rights of Catholics.
+A new Constitution in Canton Aargau (5 January 1841) ended Catholics’ equal rights.
 They revolted in vain.
-The Catholic cantons did not accept it, and the Jesuits regained a prominent role in politics and education in canton Lucerne.
-It subsequently led to armed incursions from neighbouring cantons.
+The Catholic cantons did not accept it, and the Jesuits regained a prominent role in politics and education in the canton of Lucerne.
+This subsequently led to armed incursions from neighbouring cantons.

-The deeper cause, however, was disagreement over the constitutional future of the Confederation.
-The Protestant and some liberal Catholic cantons wanted a stronger federal government.
-The Catholic-conservative cantons opposed this.
+The deeper cause, however, was disagreement over the Confederation’s constitutional future.
+The Protestant and some liberal Catholic cantons wanted a stronger federal government, while the Catholic-conservative cantons opposed it.

 The conflict also had economic motives.
-The cantons in central Switzerland had a different geographical and economic orientation, to the south, across the St Gotthard.
-The urban Protestant cantons were more oriented towards contacts with the north and west and far beyond.
+The cantons in central Switzerland had a different geographical and economic orientation across the St Gotthard.
+The urban Protestant cantons were more oriented towards contacts with the north, west, and far beyond.

-Poverty and famine also prevailed in the so-called Urkantone Schwyz, Obwalden, Nidwalden and Uri, which is always a good breeding ground for rebellion.
+Poverty and famine also prevailed in the so-called Urkantone of Schwyz, Obwalden, Nidwalden, and Uri, which is always a fertile breeding ground for rebellion.
 For centuries, young men had served as mercenaries in foreign armies.
-This lucrative business collapsed after 1815.
+This lucrative business collapsed after 1815 and was forbidden in 1848.

 The Sonderbund.
 Map: Marco Zanoli/Wikipedia